Blessedbiello/agent-challenge/README.md

 ```

 > **Status:** Docker image published.
 Nosana deployment proof is TODO.
 Update the section below once the job is live.

 ---

+## Operating on Nosana

+SentinelOps ships with a Nosana job definition (`nos_job_def/nosana_mastra_job_definition.json`) that spins up two containers: the SentinelOps stack and an Ollama sidecar preloaded with Qwen3:8b.
+Recommended management practices:

+- **Deployment lifecycle**
+  1. Update the Docker image tag in the job definition.
+  2. Launch the job via dashboard or CLI with GPU resources sized at ≥24 GB VRAM.
+  3. Confirm port mappings (`3000` for UI, `4111` for API/agents) through Nosana’s ingress details.

+- **Runtime configuration**
+  - Use `NOS_OLLAMA_API_URL` and `NOS_MODEL_NAME_AT_ENDPOINT` environment variables in the job definition to wire the agent runtime to the Ollama sidecar.
+  - Pass additional secrets (e.g., external API keys) through the `global.env` block in the job file.

+- **Monitoring & logs**
+  - Use `nosana job logs <jobId>` or dashboard log streaming to observe SentinelOps startup (look for “Fastify server listening” and “Mastra agent runtime ready”).
+  - The dashboard exposes the same SSE/WebSocket endpoints, allowing remote operator consoles to subscribe to incident events.

+- **Updating agents**
+  - Rebuild and push a new Docker tag, update the job definition, and redeploy.
+Git tooling inside SentinelOps remains disabled unless `SENTINELOPS_GIT_ENABLED=1` is set, preventing unintended repo interactions in shared environments.
+  - For blue/green deployment, run a second job with a new image tag, validate, then retire the previous job through the Nosana dashboard.

+- **Scaling considerations**
+  - SentinelOps is CPU-bound with light GPU utilization—the GPU requirement comes from the Ollama container serving Qwen3:8b.
+For lighter demos, swap to a smaller model (e.g., `qwen3:0.6b`) and update the `MODEL` env var.
+  - Persistent storage defaults to SQLite inside the container.
+For longer-lived deployments, mount an external volume or switch `persistence` package to LibSQL/Turso.

+---